Captain Logan: Adulthood

-War of 1812 and death
+War of 1812

 Although Tecumseh's band of Shawnees allied with the British during the War of 1812, most Shawnees did not.
 In June 1812, as the war approached, Logan served as a guide for American General William Hull as Hull marched his men through Ohio toward Detroit.
 In July 1812, Logan visited Fort Malden in Upper Canada in an unsuccessful attempt to convince Tecumseh to abandon the British alliance.
 Historian John Sugden described the meeting:

 Tecumseh and James Logan were friends, both destined to end their lives in this war, fighting for different "Fathers" in whose causes they took no intrinsic interest.
 The two men spoke long into the night, arguing about where the best course for the Indians lay, but they could not agree.
 Logan felt that Tecumseh would be crushed with the British; Tecumseh that the confederacy and British alliance were the red men's only hope of saving their lands, culture, and independence.
 He told Logan that the Creeks were pledged to join him, and spoke of many other Indians who stood ready to fight.
 Still, sadly, they parted for the last time, committed to different but unsuccessful paths.